Table of Contents

 Andrea Watson

 Andrea was a Graduate Student in our group between 06/2017 and 09/2021.
 Throughout her graduate work, Andrea investigated the determinants of microbial colonization in the human gut, a critical question of the human microbiome research that has been beyond our reach outside of simplified model systems.
 Using genome-resolved metagenomics and fecal microbiota transplantation experiments, Andrea has found some answers to discuss the factors that influence microbial biodiversity in stressful gut environments.
-The last time we checked (which was in 2023), Andrea was a Bioinformatics Scientist at Vedanta Biosciences.
+The last time we checked (which was in 2024), Andrea was a Bioinformatics Scientist II at Vedanta Biosciences.

 Jessica Pan bio photo